AlexGalays/abyssa-js/README.md

 ### current(): [StateWithParams](#api-stateWithParams)
 Returns the current state of the router.

+### findState(optionsOrFullName): State
+Returns the state object that was built with the given options Object or that has the given fullName String.
+Returns undefined if the state doesn't exist.

 ### isFirstTransition(): Boolean
 Returns whether the router is executing its first transition.